pratikkorat26/CMPE272assignment2/README.md

 * Currently, this application supports both READ and WRITE operations on DynamoDB via a Lambda function through a REST API.

+## Issues Faced
+* During the development of this project, I encountered an issue with integrating a REST API with a Lambda function, specifically in parsing the request body in the Lambda function.
+To resolve this, I created a custom mapping template capable of handling both GET and POST requests.